 The California Commission on Teacher Credentialing sets the minimum standards for the Designated Subjects Career Technical Education (CTE) teaching credential.
 This program includes strategically designed and sequenced coursework in three phases: Early Orientation (Pre-Service), Initial Preparation and Advanced Preparation.
-In addition to coursework, candidates participate in supervised teaching and are supported by a team of qualified educational professionals.
+In addition to coursework, candidates receive support supervision and are supported by a team of qualified educational professionals.
 Successful completion of all coursework is one component of eligibility for a Clear Designated Subjects CTE Teaching Credential.